Note: The AGA 'AIMS' System is now discontinued.

-AGA Oil to 13amp Electric Conversion kit (with AIMS) FAQs
+(The AGA oil to 13amp Electric Conversion kit is also no longer available.)

 Note: The AGA 7 Series models have superseded the AGA Dual Control and AGA Total Control Cookers, and the AGA eR3 and R3 Series are new models.